 By nightfall as we reached Grantham, it was clear that the night was going to be very cold, so a lot of layers were put on and we sort of resolved that riding throughout the night (we had a leg over towards Tadcaster if we were feeling very up for it) was probably not going to be on the cards.
 It was, indeed, a cold night with temperatures in the minus 2 and 3 range.
 We were well-dressed and didn’t suffer overly.

 But we were all glad to reach Blyth services and stop for a few hours and get some broken sleep on the chairs/floor.

 Into a murky cold we went with only 4 hours of riding left and before too long, we were in York where we piled into a pub with 100 other riders to have breakfast and share our tales from the road.

 Great fun and massive thanks goes to Martin for being a very good captain.”

-- West London combine 25 on 4th April
+- Willesden help in the West London 25 on 15th May.

 - Bicycle Polo